open-spaced-repetition/SSP-MMC-FSRS/README.md

 - Total knowledge at the end: the sum of probabilities of recall of all reviewed cards by the end of the simulation.
 Higher is better.
 - Knowledge per minute: a measure of learning efficiency.
 Higher is better.

+The duration of the simulation is 3650 days (10 years).
+SSP-MMC performs better as the number of days increases.
 Scheduling Policy | Average number of reviews per day | Average number of minutes per day | Total knowledge at the end | Knowledge per minute
 | --- | --- | --- | --- | --- |
 | SSP-MMC | 41.4 | 11.4 | 9819 | 860 |